abdulrahim2002/personal_website/content/posts/How_to_compile_vim_with_clipboard_support.md

 date: 2024-06-01T14:22:31.000Z
 layout: post
 title: 'How to compile vim with clipboard support'
-subtitle: One major problem with vim is the inability to copy from/to system clipboard.
-In this article we discover how we can compile vim with clipboard support.

-description: One major problem with vim is the inability to copy from/to system clipboard.
-In this article we discover how we can compile vim with clipboard support.
+description: "One major problem with vim is the inability to copy from/to system clipboard.
+In this article we discover how we can compile vim with clipboard support."

-# host image at any image hosting service and paste url's here
-# image should be 760, 399

 # and optimised should be 380, 200
 # optimized_image: https://res.cloudinary.com/dg6zyzzwr/image/upload/c_scale,w_760/v1720559138/default_bvrxw3.png